wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 6. <strong>Cybersecurity is a team sport</strong> – Nobody can do it all, so always focus on the things that only you (or your organization) can do to protect your organization's mission.
 For things that others can do better or cheaper, have them do it (security vendors, cloud providers, community).

 7. <strong>Your network isn’t as trustworthy as you think it is</strong> - A security strategy that relies on passwords and trusting any intranet device is only marginally better than no security strategy at all.
-Attackers easily evade these defenses so the trust level of each device, user, and application must be proven and validated continuously starting with a level of zero trust.
+Attackers easily evade these defenses so the trust level of each device, user, and application must be proven and validated continuously starting with a level of <strong>Zero Trust</strong>.
    * If a bad actor has unrestricted physical access to your computer, it's not your computer anymore.
    * If a bad actor can persuade you to run their program on your computer, it's not solely your computer anymore.
    * If a bad actor can alter the operating system on your computer, it's not your computer anymore.